cbonami/wh-dispatcher/README.md

 * [http://localhost:8080/v3/api-docs/](http://localhost:8080/v3/api-docs/) -> Open API 3.0 JSON description.
 * [http://localhost:8080/actuator](http://localhost:8080/actuator) -> Actuator API to inspect and manage the webservice

+[./clear-redis.sh](./clear-redis.sh) can be used to empty the redis database during testing.

 ## Use app

 Perform some HTTP-request via curl, postman, etc. Lazy people simply use the [HAL Explorer](http://localhost:8080/browser/browser.html) or the [Swagger UI]().